gencf/Artificial-Intelligence-in-Healthcare/README.md

 # Artificial Intelligence in Healthcare Competition TEKNOFEST

-The classification of detection, classification, and the segmentation of the brain stroke using ResNet-18 and a state-of-art medical image segmentation model named TransFuse.
+The classification of the brain stroke as ischemic stroke or hemorrhagic stroke using the ResNet-18 framework.